TITLE 23: EDUCATION AND CULTURAL RESOURCES

 E) a proposed resolution of the problem to the extent known.

-2) The State Superintendent shall only consider a complaint if it alleges a violation occurring not more than one year prior to the date in which the complaint is received.
+2) The State Superintendent shall only consider a complaint if it alleges a violation occurring not more than one year prior to the date in which the parent, guardian, individual, organization, or advocate received notification of the violation, if the notification contained all of the requirements in subsection (f).

-3) After receiving a complaint that meets the requirements of this subsection (k), the State Superintendent shall:
+4) After receiving a complaint that meets the requirements of this subsection (j), the State Superintendent shall:

 A) carry out an independent investigation, including, but not limited to, an on-site investigation, if deemed necessary by the State Superintendent;